“I mean to kill you in one minute, Ned. Or see you hanged in Fort Smith at Judge Parker's convenience. Which will you have?”

 After all the praise that has been heaped upon it, True Grit will inevitably disappoint some people.
 It is not an action film at all.
 It is not even packed with conventionally memorable encounters or overtly dazzlingly exchanges.
 There is a quiet intimacy to the tale that even subdues the mighty landscape that it traverses.
 This is not the big, old school sort of Western that many may anticipate, especially after that rather stirring trailer.
 And yet it weaves a saddle-sore spell of folkloric wisdom, just the same.
 It cocks six-shooters and repeating rifles and bodies tumble painfully from speeding horses.
 And in hushed tones it speaks of bravery and heroism, commitment and loyalty.

 The performances are entrancing.
 Barry Pepper supplies a scorchingly accurate impersonation of Robert Duvall, who played Ned Pepper in the original and he, too, becomes curiously likeable for a bad guy, just like Brolin's Tom Chaney.
-Brendan Gleeson's son, Domhnall, last seen in Harry Potter and The Deathly Hallows, crops up as a wounded snitch in the notorious finger-snipping interrogation scene in an isolated cabin.
+Brendan Gleeson's son, Domhnall, last seen in Harry Potter and The Deathly Hallows, crops up as a wounded snitch in the notorious finger-snipping interrogation scene.
 Oh, and speaking of finger-snipping, look out for Day Of The Dead's hip-flask guzzling radio-man, Jarlath Conroy, as the undertaker who offers Mattie somewhere a tad uncomfortable to sleep when she comes to view her father's body.

 I think that it would be wrong to review the remake of True Grit as a separate entity to Hathaway's version, or as a separate “take” on the Portis novel.
 The films are just like the corn-bread cakes that fill Rooster’s saddle-bags – they both hail from the same seeds and are, pretty much, identical.
-Over the course of some comprehensive coverage I have gone to great lengths to explain the similarities and the differences, the pros and the cons of each incarnation of the original novel where most reviewers and critics that I have read have been far too quick and knee-jerk to promote the newer version as being the more faithful and, consequently, the superior one.
+Over the course of some comprehensive coverage I have gone to great lengths to explain the similarities and the differences, the pros and cons, of each incarnation of the original novel where most reviewers and critics that I have read have been far too quick and knee-jerk to promote the newer version as being the more faithful and, consequently, the superior one.
 Both film adaptations adhere very closely to the source.
 What one version doesn’t use from the book, the other does.
-In my considered opinion – and I love the story and the characters implicitly in both book and film – the Coens add material purely for the sake of differentiating their film from what came before, and this is possibly to their credit, but, rather more crucially, they alter some pivotal scenes – the action at the dug-out cabin and the nail-biting confrontation at the snake-pit, for example – for no good reason at all, and to the detriment of the film.
+In my considered opinion – and I love the story and the characters implicitly in both book and film – the Coens add material purely for the sake of differentiating their film from what came before, and this is possibly to their credit, but, rather more crucially, they alter some pivotal scenes – the action at the dug-out and the nail-biting confrontation at the snake-pit, for example – for no good reason at all, and to their detriment.
 This, of course, makes it sound like I prefer Hathaway’s far breezier adaptation over the Coens’, but the truth, as always, is much muddier and more convoluted than that.
 I think that both films are classic evocations of a witty, poignant and hauntingly told novel.
 If they weren’t both so similar to one another, then something would have gone horrendously wrong.
-The Coens' interpretation could so easily have gone down the road of radical “re-imagining”, and thankfully, it doesn’t make that gross error.
+The Coen interpretation could so easily have gone down the road of radical “re-imagining”, and thankfully, it doesn’t make that gross error.
 But to promote their version as being the accurate and faithful one, as so many writers seem inclined to do, is doing Hathaway’s film a massive and unforgivable disservice.
-It is fair to say that the ’69 movie is a John Wayne movie, of course, but this shouldn’t override the fact that the Duke still only inhabits a character that seems to have been written entirely with him in mind.
+It is fair to say that the ’69 movie is a John Wayne movie, of course, but this shouldn’t override that fact that the Duke still only inhabits a character that seems to have been written entirely with him in mind.
 Bridges, as damn fine as he is in the role, is also only inhabiting a character that … aye, you know where I’m going with this … seems to be have been written just for John Wayne.
 And the fact that he does it so well, and so memorably, is testament to the kinship that Marshal Reuben J. “Rooster” Cogburn has to the iconic character of John Wayne, the human epitome of the mythical frontier, himself.
-When you praise Bridges for his terrific performance – and I am still amazed that his nomination for Best Actor at the 2011 Academy Awards didn't go all the way, as it did for John Wayne and his portrayal of the same character all those years before – you are actually praising Wayne all over again.
+When you praise Bridges for his terrific performance – and I am writing this before the 2011 Academy Awards, for which he stands nominated as Best Actor, the very Oscar that Wayne received for his portrayal of the same character so many years before – you are actually praising Wayne all over again.
 You watch the two films, and the delivery of a great many lines is exactly the same – only the clothing and the positioning of that eye-patch differ.

 Therefore, to elevate True Grit, Coen-style, over the Hathaway film is something of a sham.